 That doesn’t mean you are going to be happy with where they want to settle.

-Knowing what’s in your policy will help you get to a place where you are happy.
+Knowing what’s in your policy will help you get to a place where you are happy or at least content.
 Don’t expect the insurance adjuster to know what is right for you.
 Learn for yourself.

 A friend recently shared that he’d had his heating and cooling unit go out.
 He and his wife had been getting by because the cost was so much.
 When he shared with another friend, that friend knew that the insurance company had added the central units to some policies.
 When he looked at his policy, he saw that he was covered.